Toxikuu/lfs-qol/svr4-tools/3-star.md

 # Introduction to star from schilytools-2024-03-21
 Due to various upstream-acknowledged issues in heirloom-ng tar, it is preferred to use a different SVR4-compatible tar implementation.
-This package is exactly that..
+This package is exactly that.

 ## Package Information
 - Download (HTTP): https://codeberg.org/schilytools/schilytools/releases/download/2024-03-21/schily-2024-03-21.tar.bz2